Cycling laws in France and other helpful tips

 - it is prohibited to use headphones or a phone while cycling

 - it is illegal to ride a bike while intoxicated.
-A limit of .2 mg/liter of air expired applies.
+A limit of .2 mg/litre of air expired applies.

 French road signs for cyclists